smyler3/todo-list/README.md

 --------------------------------------------------------------------------
 TODO:
     -
-    Completed steps marked as incomplete when task marked as incomplete (maybe they are removed from completed on page refresh?)
-    -
-    Save completion status of organizers
-    Save deletions of organizers
-    -
+    Altering the colour of a project is not saved across loads -
     Add local storage

-    count is not increasing when a task etc is created so there are multiple tasks etc with the same id values making buttons not work

-    // Maybe also pass steps/tasks in, instead of collecting via ID

-    - Fix spacing of cards (remove margin from lists/cards and just use gaps)

     -
     Apply visual overhaul
+        - Fix spacing of cards (remove margin from lists/cards and just use gaps)
         - Make colour picker better
         - Change project colour visuals
         - Change colour scheme